JSRagman/Weathervane/README.md

 * Bottle of ~~Aspirin~~ Whiskey

 ### Status
-* Headers and device drivers are good to go
+* Splitting device drivers into separate repositories
-* Body is on hold while I learn to use Git desktop tools
+* The Weatervane body will wind up here